p1893/QEWD-Courier-2.0/README.md

 ### Copy the Self-Signed certificates:

-In order to access Helm over SSL (HTTPS), you will need the appropriate certificates.
+In order to access QEWD-Courier over SSL (HTTPS), you will need the appropriate certificates.
 One a test/demonstration system you can create your own Self-Signed versions: there are lots of instructions on the Internet on how to do this for NGINX.

 However, if you wish, you can make use of the Self-Signed certificates that are included in the repository.
 If you're happy that these will be satisfactory and adequate for your needs (bearing in mind the lack of inherent security that they will provide), then follow these steps:

 If your system doesn't already have the folder /etc/pki, create it copy in the contents of the folder:

-       ~/helm/DMZ/etc/pki
+       ~/QEWD-Courier/DMZ/etc/pki

 Or, if */etc/pki* already exists, copy the files from:

-       ~/helm/DMZ/etc/pki
+       ~/QEWD-Courier/DMZ/etc/pki

 to corresponding sub-folders